quicwg/base-drafts/draft-ietf-quic-transport.md

 connection with a VERSION_NEGOTIATION_ERROR error code if the current QUIC version is not listed in the supported_versions list.
-A client MUST terminate with a VERSION_NEGOTIATION_ERROR error code if version negotiation occurred but it would have selected a different version if the versions in the supported_versions list appears in a Version Negotiation packet.
+A client MUST terminate with a VERSION_NEGOTIATION_ERROR error code if version negotiation occurred but it would have selected a different version based on the value of the supported_versions list.

 When an endpoint accepts multiple QUIC versions, it can potentially interpret transport parameters as they are defined by any of the QUIC versions it